jdittrich/userNeedResearchBook/text/introduction.md

 **There is an idea for a product or a service.** You want to find out user motivations, activities and problems that are important to consider when building a product or service.
 This is the scenario in which I use user need research most often.
 An example task is  _“The library wants to create an app for creating bibliographies.
 They want to find out what they need to consider for making it a useful product”_

-**An existent product is to be improved or changed.** If a substantial overhaul is planned, it makes sense to observe how the product is used to find out where user needs are unmet.
+**A product is to be improved or changed.** If a substantial overhaul is planned, it makes sense to observe how the product is used to find out where user needs are unmet.
 A task could be:  _“The library already provides an app for creating bibliographies since several years.
 But students complain about it being useless and hard to use.
 Now, you should find out about the users to help the library to see how version 2.0 should be different.”_

 In all these examples, the outcome is not set yet: Your findings could make a difference and shape the outcome.
 But if the decisions are already made and your results won’t make a difference, don’t do the research: It will be a frustrating experience if even the most interesting results won’t change the project’s determined course.